casper-network/ceps/text/3009-transfer-with-authorization.md

 The same value is exposed read-only through the `authorization_state` entry point, which returns `false` when no entry is present.

+#### Generating new nonces

+It is user's responsibility to generate fresh nonces for new authorizations.
+The best practice is to use a cryptographically secure random generator to produce a 32-byte nonce, and to check that the generated nonce is not already used.

 ## Existing implementations